 The physician will discuss any vaccine specific risks, however, generally there are possibilities of developing fever, rash at the injection site or an allergic reaction.

-Circle Health Urgent Care will be a designated Yellow Fever site, but we are currently waiting on availability of the vaccine, which is anticipated to be sometime near the end of 2018.
-Until then, we will direct patients to sites in the area that offers the vaccine now.
+Circle Health Urgent Care is a designated Yellow Fever site.
+Due to a national shortage, we do not carry the Yellow Fever vaccine at this time.
+Until we receive our supply, we will direct patients to sites in the area that offers the vaccine now.

 Be very cautious about drinking water in third world countries.
 Avoid ice cubes, and try not to ingest any water when taking a shower or brushing your teeth – use bottled water instead.